grongierisc/interoperability-embedded-python/README.md

     ]
 ```

 ## 6.13.
-Direct use of Grongier.PEX
+Direct use of IOP

 If you don't want to use the register_component util.
-You can add a Grongier.PEX.BusinessService component directly into the management portal and configure the properties :
+You can add a IOP.BusinessService component directly into the management portal and configure the properties :
 - %module :
   - Module name of your python code
 - %classname :